C-Ezra-M/rafsisku/README.md

 ## Notes

-This tool does not yet search for experimental rafsi.
+This tool can search for experimental rafsi.
+The rafsi come from both jbovlaste and a [list in the roljbogu'e Discord server compiled by la nalvai](https://discord.com/channels/771781383361921024/1304486371183951884/1429272862988177579), which contains rafsi recognized by latkerlo-jvotci.